codatio/codat-docs/docs/auth-flow/optimize/monitor-auth-flow.md

 :::info Using your own auth flow?

-If you've built your own solution, the **Began flow** step will be backfilled
+If you've built your own solution, we aren't able to collect data for the **Began flow** step.
+Instead, we'll estimate that step in the funnel based on the number of companies that go to the next step.
+All the other data points should work as expected.
 :::

 ### Completion rate over time